ibexa/documentation-developer/docs/guide/extending/customizing_calendar.md

-# Customizing calendar widget
+# Customizing Calendar widget

-By default, the calendar widget enables you to display all scheduled events.
+By default, the Calendar widget enables you to display all scheduled events and perform basic actions on them.
-You can also configure it to display your custom event types or display them from [custom sources](#configuring-custom-calendar-event-sources).
+You can also configure it to display your custom event types or display them from [custom sources](#configuring-custom-event-sources).

-Optionally, you can [change the colors and icons](#customizing-colors-and-icons) and make the widget look differently depending on the [SiteAccess configuration](../guide/siteaccess.md#configuring-siteaccesses).
+Optionally, you can [change the colors and icons](#customizing-colors-and-icons) and make the widget look differently depending on the [SiteAccess configuration](../siteaccess.md#configuring-siteaccesses).

 ## Configuring custom events